 Union Council).

-v) The Permanent Sectary will normally be in attendance (but will not vote) and will be responsible for servicing The Board.
+vi) The Permanent Sectary will normally be in attendance (but will not vote) and will be responsible for servicing The Board.

-vi) The chair shall be elected by The Board from amongst the lay members and shall serve a term of two years and not more than two consecutive terms.
+vii) The chair shall be elected by The Board from amongst the lay members and shall serve a term of two years and not more than two consecutive terms.